11 Best Process Mapping Tools and Software: A Complete Guide

 Cons:

-• Limited customization: While Nifty allows users to create custom templates, there are limits to how much customization is possible.
+• Limited customization: While Nifty allows users to create custom templates, users are limited to creating these templates on web and desktop apps only, for now.

 Pricing:

-• Free plan offers generous free forever usage with unlimited users and tasks.
+• Free plan offers generous free plan with unlimited users and tasks.

 • Starter plan starts at $5/user per month